JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-> In the future, we plan to also support a more light-weight multi-platform layout like the one below:
+> In the future, we plan to also support a more lightweight multiplatform layout like the one below:

 ```
 |-src/             # common and platform-specific code